algorandfoundation/docs/docs/reference-docs/teal/guidelines.md

 * Corollary to checking as many `txn` fields as possible: be strict with other transaction properties in a group.

-* Verify the `GroupSize' to make sure the size corresponds to the number of transactions the logic is expecting.
+* Verify the `GroupSize` to make sure the size corresponds to the number of transactions the logic is expecting.

 # Tips and Patterns
 In addition to following the guidelines, the following tips and patterns may also be useful.